 A special cream is applied to the BCC and the lesion is exposed to a special light (either laser or non-laser) several hours later.
 A chemical reaction between the cream and the light kills the cancer cells but not healthy cells.

 Imiquimod cream is a prescription medication that works by stimulating the immune system to release chemicals that help to destroy the cancer cells.
 Fluorouracil cream, also a prescription medication, kills cancer cells.
-Both topical medications are imiquimod cream and fluorouracil cream.
-They are mainly effective against small superficial BCCs.
+Both topical medications are mainly used against small superficial BCCs.

 Avoiding exposure to the sun is the best way to reduce the risk of developing a BCC.
 If exposure to the sun is unavoidable the Cancer Society of New Zealand recommends the following precautions:

 - Use a sunscreen that has sun protection factor of at least SPF30

 - Wear a wide brimmed hat, protective clothing and sunglasses

 - Avoid being out in the sun between 11am and 4pm